Queen Elizabeth II Dies Aged 96 - UrduPoint

 The national anthem, "God Save the Queen", was played.
 Flags were lowered and church bells tolled to remember a woman once described as the "last global monarch".

+Truss said: "It's an extraordinary achievement to have presided with such dignity and grace for 70 years.
+Her life of service stretched beyond most of our living memories.

+"In return she was loved and admired by the people in the United Kingdom and all around the world.

-The national mourning period will culminate in a final public farewell at Westminster Abbey in central London.
+"Today the crown passes as it has done for more than 1,000 years to our new monarch, our new head of state, His Majesty King Charles III."
+The national mourning will culminate in a final public farewell at Westminster Abbey in London.

-Diminutive in stature yet an icon of popular culture, she was instantly recognisable in her brightly coloured suits and matching hat, with pearls, gloves and a handbag.
+Diminutive in stature yet an icon of popular culture, she was at the centre of it all, instantly recognisable in her brightly coloured suits and matching hat, with pearls, gloves and a handbag.

 During her reign, the royals went from stiff, remote figures to tabloid fodder and were then popularised anew in television dramas such as "The Crown," watched by tens of millions worldwide.